Working Wheels Car Ownership Program

 In order to qualify, you must:

-- Have a minimum of 6 months employment and at least 30 hours worked per week.
+- Have a minimum of six months employment and at least 30 hours worked per week

-- Have a minimum of 6 months at current address.
+- Have a minimum of six months at current address

 Our Working Wheels Car Ownership Program has an interest rate of 12% APR* and you'll be rewarded with an automatic rate reduction after one year of on-time payments.

-Before you begin the application, please be sure to check out our helpful information below.
+Before you begin the application, please be sure to check out the helpful information below.

 Advice for Saving Money